ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-pixm.md

 A mHealth App wants to get data from the EPR.
 The mHealth App needs to know the MPI-PID in the community.
 With the local identifier the mHealth App can query the MPI-PID (and EPR-SPID) for the community.
 The local identifier with the initial demographics data needs to be setup initially in the community that the correlation is possible.

 ###	Actors and Transactions, Content Specifications
-The PIXm Patient Identifier Cross-reference Manager adds the Mobile Patient Identity Feed [ITI-93] to the Patient Identity Source actor.
 This national extension adds restrictions to the correlation to other local identifiers, to the query results and a specific patient content profile is defined.
 Otherwise there are no extensions or restrictions to the profile actors and the transaction.

 ### Actor Options
 No extensions or restrictions to the profile actor options are specified in the Swiss national extension.
+Support for the 'Remove Patient' Option for Patient Identity Source and Patient Identifier Cross-reference Manager is not required.

 ### Required Actor Grouping
 This national extension enforces authentication and authorization for access control.
 Therefore actors of this profile must be grouped with actors of other profiles according to the following table: